wader/aes-arraybuffer/README.markdown

-### AES and CBC ArrayBuffer
+### Description

 This is a JavaScript AES and CBC implementation using ArrayBuffer.
-Why would you want that you might ask and the reason is that I wanted to do AES CBC crypto in a Chrome extension.
-I also wanted to make it resonable fast so the code might look a bit weird and it is also only optimized for Chrome v8.
+Why you would want that you might ask and the reason is that I wanted to do AES CBC crypto in a Chrome extension.
+I also wanted to make it reasonable fast (for being done in JavaScript) so the code might look a bit weird and it is also only optimized to run with Chrome v8.

 Note that if you read this in a future when the [WebCrypto standard](http://www.w3.org/2012/webcrypto/WebCryptoAPI/) is available in all browser you need to support I suggest that you use that instead.